 SEO is a HUGE ocean which covers a ton of topics.
 So it’s obvious most of us make a lot of SEO mistakes.
 Some of them are fatal and many of them are silly.

-The harsh truth about SEO is, Google won’t spare anyone if you’re making SEO mistakes.
+The harsh truth about SEO is, Google won’t spare anyone if you’re making optimization related mistakes.
 Here’s how it actually works: Google rewards the sites that follow their rules and penalizes the sites that hurt reader experience.

 That being said, search engine optimization is not rocket science.
 Anyone can learn SEO.

-In this detailed post, we’ll cover some of the common SEO mistakes that will make you look dumb and you should be avoiding them at all costs to get more organic traffic to your blog posts.
-So here’s a list of few costliest SEO mistakes to avoid if you want to get ahead of SEO.
+In this detailed post, we’ll cover some of the common mistakes that will make you look dumb and you should be avoiding them at all costs to get more organic traffic to your blog posts.

 Table of Contents

 - 13 SEO Mistakes to Avoid to Get Better Search Results In 2019